What does pink discharge mean?

 Pink Discharge

-Depending on what is going on with your body, discharge can look white, clear, tan, gray, or even green.
+Depending on your body’s condition, discharge can look white, clear, tan, gray, or even green.

 Is it normal to have pink discharge?